GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 ## Implementation

-You may want to look at the [documentation](https://github.com/ssc-spc-ccoe-cei/gcp-documentation) published by **Shared Services Canada**, providing a good level of details on how they have implemented this landing zone solution to host workloads from any of the 43 departments of the Government of Canada.
+You may want to look at the [documentation](https://github.com/ssc-spc-ccoe-cei/gcp-documentation) published by **Shared Services Canada**, providing a good level of detail on how they have implemented this landing zone solution to host workloads from any of the 43 departments of the Government of Canada.

 ## Organization